 Biography

 Travis Boyd, M.D., is an Assistant Professor in the Department of Plastic Surgery at UT Southwestern Medical Center.
-He is an integrated plastic and reconstructive surgeon specializing in the treatment of lymphedema, as well as an expert in microvascular reconstructive surgery, breast reconstruction following a mastectomy, and upper and lower extremity reconstruction following trauma, burns, and cancer.
+He is an integrated plastic and reconstructive surgeon specializing in lymphatic reconstruction, microvascular breast reconstruction, and direct-to-implant breast reconstruction.

 Dr. Boyd earned his medical degree at the University of Louisville.
 He completed a residency in integrated plastic and reconstructive surgery at UT Southwestern and then received advanced training in hand and upper extremity surgery through a fellowship at the University of Pittsburgh Medical Center.